Russian drone and missile attack on southern Ukraine kills 1 and wounds dozens

 The Kremlin on Thursday said Russia remained interested in continuing peace talks, despite the air attack on Kyiv that was one of the largest and deadliest since Moscow’s full-scale invasion in 2022.

-The attacks came less than two weeks after U.S. President Donald Trump met Russia's Vladimir Putin for a summit in Alaska, a meeting that marked the end of Putin's diplomatic isolation in the West but yielded few details on how the war might end.
+The attacks came less than two weeks after a presidential summit in Alaska between Donald Trump of the United States and Vladimir Putin of Russia that marked the end of Putin's diplomatic isolation in the West but yielded few details on how the war might end.

 Thursday's strike was one of the few times Russian drones and missiles have penetrated the heart of the Ukrainian capital.
 Children were among the dead, and search and rescue efforts continued for hours to pull people from the rubble.